kentimsit/cronos-zkevm-currency-conversion/README.md

 The prices of zkCRO, ybETH, ybUSD must be collected from the wrapping contracts on Ethereum mainnet.

+The prices of vUSD, vETH are collected from an off-chain oracle.

 This demo includes a front-end interface to peform currency conversions.

 ## Run locally